Congress constitutes UP poll panel; includes Lallu, Khurshid, Shukla | Politics

 - India

-Gearing up for the Assembly polls next year, the Congress on Wednesday constituted the election committee for Uttar Pradesh, which includes state unit chief Ajay Kumar Lallu and former Union ministers Salman Khurshid, Rajeev Shukla and R P N Singh.
+Gearing up for the Assembly polls next year, the Congress on Wednesday constituted its election committee for Uttar Pradesh, which includes its state unit chief Ajay Kumar Lallu and former Union ministers Salman Khurshid, Rajeev Shukla and R P N Singh.

-The election committee includes state party chief Lallu, CLP leader Aradhana Mona Misra, senior leaders Khurshid, Shukla, Nirmal Khatri, Pramod Tiwari, P L Punia, R P N Singh and Vivek Bansal.
+The election committee includes state Congress chief Lallu, CLP leader Aradhana Mona Misra, senior party leaders Mohsina Kidwai, Khurshid, Shukla, Nirmal Khatri, Pramod Tiwari, P L Punia, R P N Singh and Vivek Bansal.

-Former MPs Rajesh Mishra, Rajaram Pal, Rakesh Sachan, Begum Noor Bano, Zafar Ali Naqvi, Harendra Malik, Rashid Alvi, Mohd Muqeem, Naseemuddin Siddique and the party's 2019 Lok Sabha candidate from Lucknow Acharya Pramod Krishnam are also part of the panel.
+Former MPs Rajesh Mishra, Rajaram Pal, Rakesh Sachan, Begum Noor Bano, Zafar Ali Naqvi, Harendra Malik, Rashid Alvi, Mohammad Muqeem, Naseemuddin Siddique and the party's 2019 Lok Sabha candidate from Lucknow, Acharya Pramod Krishnam, are also part of the panel.

-AICC secretaries Imran Masood, Brijlal Khabri, Sudhanshu Tripathi, B P Singh and Jitendra Baghel are also among those included.
+All India Congress Committee (AICC) secretaries Imran Masood, Brijlal Khabri, Sudhanshu Tripathi, B P Singh and Jitendra Baghel are also among those included in the committee.

-UP Congress chief Lallu has said that the Congress would fight the polls in Uttar Pradesh next year under Priyanka Gandhi Vadra's ''dekh-rekh (supervision)'' and would make a comeback in the state after over three decades.
+Lallu has said the Congress would fight the 2022 Uttar Pradesh Assembly polls under party general secretary Priyanka Gandhi Vadra's supervision and make a comeback in the state after over three decades.

-Congress functionaries have said that the party is prioritising organisation building and carrying on the struggle against the government on the streets in the run-up to the crucial Assembly polls.
+Congress functionaries have said the party is prioritising organisation building and continuing with the battle against the BJP government on the streets in the run-up to the crucial Assembly polls.

-The Congress in Uttar Pradesh organised a statewide ''BJP gaddi chhodo'' marches this week on the occasion of August Kranti Diwas.
+The opposition party organised statewide ''BJP gaddi chhodo'' marches this week on the occasion of August Kranti Diwas.

+Priyanka Gandhi visited Lucknow last month and held meetings with party functionaries as part of the efforts to prepare the organisation for a pitched electoral battle against the ruling Bharatiya Janata Party (BJP).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)